 However, it does happen that the lease agreement lasts longer than their relationship and the couple decides to split up.

 These splits are often traumatic and heartbreaking, and most of the time one of the pair packs up and leave.
 This is an emotional time for both of the couple, but it also leaves a lot of unfinished business behind which can cause a real headache for the landlord.

 It is a common case that the remaining tenant cannot afford the rent on their own or they just fall short on the remaining amount.
 This leaves landlords in a tough situation and it is surprising just how frequently landlords find themselves in this position

 The landlord and agent will then find themselves in a position where they are being paid less than the agreed-upon rental amount as stipulated in the contract.

 This usually happens for a few months which can, of course, deal a huge blow to the landlord’s finances.
 They are usually dependent on rental income in order to pay off the bond of their house.

-When signing on young couples, said Rawson, some agents insist that only one person signs the lease and takes on the full responsibility for the rental payment and the maintenance of the unit.
-Even this precaution, he warned, is by no means foolproof because the signatory quite often is unable to meet the obligations.
+When signing rental agreements, some agents insist that only one person signs the agreement and takes on full responsibility for the rental payment and the maintenance of the unit, especially if it is a young couple.